 Financing of Projects

 USTDA facilitates U.S. business participation in the preparation and execution of infrastructure development projects.
-The Agency helps build the infrastructure for trade, match U.S. expertise with overseas development needs, and facilitate business partnerships between the U.S. industry and emerging markets.
-These partnerships allow the Agency to target its investments toward projects that are most likely to be implemented using U.S. goods and services.
+The Agency helps build the infrastructure for trade, matches U.S. expertise with overseas development needs, and facilitates business partnerships between the U.S. industry and emerging markets.
+These partnerships allow the Agency to target its investments toward projects most likely to be implemented using U.S. goods and services.